bifa

 BIFA calls for end to shipping surcharges

 BIFA has repeated its call it has made previously for an end to shipping surcharges imposed by shipping lines.
 It follows recent announcements by container shipping companies almost in unison that they would be levying “emergency” bunker surcharges in response to rising fuel costs.
-“Forwarders do not like shipping line surcharges of whatever nature and we have been challenging their legitimacy on behalf of our members – and their customers – for ... [+]
+“Forwarders do not like shipping line surcharges of ... [+]

 Brexit and transport – tell government what you think